Tao-Wei/learngit/README.md

-the project is my note for learning git
+the project is my note for learning git!